ibm-cloud-docs/openshift/openshift_locations.md

 ## Red Hat OpenShift on IBM Cloud locations
 {: #locations}

 {{site.data.keyword.cloud_notm}} resources are organized into a hierarchy of geographic locations.
-Red Hat OpenShift on IBM Cloud is available in a subset of these locations, including all six worldwide multizone-capable regions.
+Red Hat OpenShift on IBM Cloud is available in a subset of these locations, including all six worldwide multizone-capable regions and select single zone regions.
 Other {{site.data.keyword.cloud_notm}} services might be available globally or within a specific location.
 To list available Red Hat OpenShift on IBM Cloud locations, use the following command.
 {: shortdesc}

 ```